mariaelisaaraya/GoLazyStellar/README.md

 finalize_challenge(env, challenge_id)
 ```

-Returns remaining XLM to the creator and marks the challenge as inactive.
+Returns remaining USDC to the creator and marks the challenge as inactive.

 ### 📊 Visualization